Profile

 🚧 Where Tsukioka Sits — The Path Forward

-Current rank: West Jonidan 53 for the May 2026 Natsu Basho.
+Current rank: East Jonidan 28 for the July 2026 Nagoya Basho.
 Career high: Sandanme 48.

-Trajectory: Heavy 1–6 in March dropped him deeper in Jonidan.
-The next-step target: his publicly-stated concern is putting on weight — at 168.6 cm / 104 kg he is among the lightest in the stable; weight gain plus a winning record at Jonidan should restore upward movement.
+Trajectory: A heavy 1–6 at East Jonidan 9 in March dropped him deeper in Jonidan, but he rebounded with a winning 4–3 at West Jonidan 53 in the May Natsu Basho, earning promotion to East Jonidan 28 for the July Nagoya Basho.
+The next-step target: his publicly-stated concern is putting on weight — at 168.6 cm / 104 kg he is among the lightest in the stable; weight gain plus further winning records at Jonidan should restore upward movement toward Sandanme.

 Originally a baseball player who joined Futagoyama with no prior sumo experience.
 At 168.6 cm and 104 kg, he is the smallest active wrestler in the stable.
 His listed dream destination is Australia ("because I love koalas"), and his publicly-stated 2025 goal is "show people my forward-pressing style."